-- Cotton Tank or T-Shirt (white or light colored – mine is gray)
+- Cotton T Shirt or Tank Top (white or light color)

-- Washable Markers (I didn’t have one and used a pencil… didn’t work very well)
+- Washable Fabric Markers (I didn’t have one and used a pencil… didn’t work very well)

 Prep Your Tee Shirt for Dyeing

-Prepare your shirt according to the instructions on the tie dye kit.
-Usually, this involves pre-washing your shirt and then soaking it in water with soda ash.
+Prepare your shirt according to the instructions on your particular tie dye kit.
+Usually, this involves pre-washing your shirt and then soaking it in water with some soda ash.
 This should be included in your tie dye kit, if required.

-Next, fold the shirt in half vertically.
-The fold will divide the heart in half to ensure two ‘equal’ sides.
-Using a washable marker, draw half of a heart on the shirt, with the center line along the folded edge of the fabric.
+Using the washable marker, draw half of a heart on the shirt, with the center line along the folded edge of the fabric.